 Here, your purchase price should be less than Rs 313.43 if you want to get an annual return of 15% per annum (assuming a constant dividend of Rs 10 per year and a selling price of Rs 500 at the end of the fourth year).

 This is the simplest example of how you can use the time value of money (TVM) concept for valuing stocks.
 The same concept is used while finding NPV (net present value) in stock valuation methodologies like discounted cash flow (DCF) analysis.

 Time Value of Money (TVM) is one of the fundamental concepts of finance.

-It states that Rupee in hand today is worth more than the rupee that you’ll receive in future.
-If you are given a choice to take money today or tomorrow, always choose the first option.
+It states that the Rupee in hand today is worth more than the rupee that you’ll receive in future.
+If you are given a choice to make money today or tomorrow, always choose the first option.

 Further, TMV depends on three factors- time period, interest rate and the number of compounding periods per year.
 The higher the time frame, interest rate, and compounding period per year, the higher will be the future value of money.

 Want to learn Stock Market and other Financial Products?
 Make sure to check out, FinGrad, the learning initiative by Trade Brains.
 Click here to Register today to Start your 3-Day FREE Trail.
 And do not miss out on the Introductory Offer!!